Woutitit/woutitit.github.io/workflow-and-productivity.md

 ## Introduction
 These are tips that will help you finish songs and be productive.
 Of course it's not a cardinal sin if you break one of these tips but just try to keep these in mind, especially when stuck and unable to make music.

+## Get rid of your ego
+Having an ego will greatly hamper your learning process.
+This is because your ego cannot handle having to look things up.
+Your ego cannot handle listening to good songs and then going back to your shitty song.
+The truth is, you need to reference and analyze these good songs for insipration and learning.
+You need to watch tutorials to learn.
+You need music theory to learn.

+And yes, this is easier and sometimes it goes better.
+However, please keep the "compare only to yourself" tip in mind with this and then your ego can hamper a bit either way.

 ## Work to publish, not to finish
 - https://www.youtube.com/watch?v=5EuWCFCgy58
 - https://old.reddit.com/r/musicproduction/comments/mrq88b/i_can_never_finish_any_projects/